 The Student Health Center is a comprehensive, nationally accredited physician directed program providing outpatient ambulatory health care.
-Services include medical, gynecology, and allergy clinics, counseling services, and health education and wellness programs.
+Services include medical, gynecology, counseling services, and health education and wellness programs.
 Specialty consultation and referrals are available.

 Due to an increase in the demand for allergy injections and limited staffing to provide this service, effective August 1, 2018, we will no longer be offering allergy shots to students.
 Students who are interested in starting or continuing allergy desensitization therapy will be referred to Certified Allergy & Asthma Consultants on 2231 Burdett Avenue in Troy, NY.
 Click here for details on how to become established as a patient with Certified Allergy & Asthma Consultants.

-Gynecology services are provided by a nurse practitioner in our Student Health Center by appointment Monday-Thursday.
-Services include:
+Gynecology services are provided by a nurse practitioner in our Student Health Center.
+On-site services include:

 - Pelvic and breast exams